Home » Edible Gardens

 Have limited space?
 Square foot gardening or growing in raised beds are popular options for small spaces.
 They allow you to grow more produce in less space.

-kale growing in a square foot garden
+celery plants growing in a square foot garden

 Tips for getting started with edible plants